joshbeard/joshbeard.me-website/me.md

 I'm a somewhat private and introverted person, especially online, so having a personal website isn't something I expect to excel at.
-I'd prefer my name and "brand" be mostly professional and avoid particularly opinionated content, especially about politics, reglion, social issues, etc. It's exhausting to see everyone's stance on everything anymore, front and center and often in an antagonistic way and increasingly polarizing and divisive.
-I may try to write other content just to have a website - casual stuff, technical, or artsy, even if no one is looking.
+I'd prefer my name and "brand" be mostly professional and avoid particularly opinionated content, especially about politics, reglion, social issues, etc. There's enough people putting that front and center and often in an antagonistic way that's increasingly polarizing and divisive.
+I may try to write other content just to have something to call a _website_ - casual stuff, technical, or artsy, even if no one is looking.
+It's tradition and what has led me into my career.

 ```ascii-art
          ,,,